 - It has three terminals which are emitter-collector and base.

-- It Fet there is single charge carrier exist in BJT two charge carries exist
+- It Fet there is a single charge carrier existing in BJT two charge carries exist

 - In FET there is a single charge carrier and in BJT two charge carriers are used for conduction.